EarthObservationSimulator/orbitpy/orbitpy/docs/user_json_desc.rst

    lonUpper,float, degrees, Upper longitude in degrees lonLower,float, degrees, Lower longitude in degrees

 A file named as :code:`covGrid` containing the grid points is created within the user directory.

-If a :code:`customGridRes` parameter is specified in the :code:`settings` JSON object, that grid resolution is used, else the grid resolution is decided based on the smallest sensor footprint angular dimension (see :ref:`grid_res_determination`).
+In addition to the region specifications, optionally two more parameters can be specified, which control the resolution of the generated grid.

+.. csv-table:: Expected parameters
+   :header: Parameter, Data type, Units, Description
+   :widths: 10,10,5,40

+   customGridRes, float, degrees, (Optional) Grid resolution.
+A warning is issued if the internal computed grid resolution is coarser than the user specified grid resolution. customGridResFactor, float, , (Optional) Custom grid-resolution factor used to determine the grid-resolution.
+(Default value is 0.9.)

 Example: